DistrictOfJoban/nteutil/docs/NetworkUtil.md

 # NetworkUtil
-Provide functions related to fetching text/json over the internet.
+Provide functions related to fetching text/json over HTTP.
-The functions are splitted into 2 categories: **Asynchronous** and **Blocking**.

-For the **Asynchronous** function (In here just means anything that is not marked as "Blocking"), essentially you provide a callback function that would be called after the data has been fetched.
-The function would perform the data fetching task in the background, without blocking the rest of code to run.

-For the **Blocking** function, it halts the entire script engine to wait for your data fetching to finish, then it returns the data (Much like a conventional function).

-While Blocking function are easier to understand, it is **strongly not recommended to use Blocking functions** outside of debugging purposes, as it freezes the entire script engine while it waits for your request, halting every element that uses the scripting function in your world.

-Both Blocking and Asynchronous example is provided below.
+As fetching data over the network takes time (And is unpredictable), it is generally a bad idea to directly fetch the data on the currently executing JS thread, as it means *now the entire script engine and all element in the world utilizing NTE Script will now wait for your single network request to finish before continuing*

+As such, a callback function is used, where you pass in a function as a parameter.
+NetworkUtil will then fetch the data background while the rest of the script continues to work.
+Once the data is fetched, it will call your callback function with the corresponding data.

+Examples could be found below.

+*Tips: Always remember to set a RateLimit, you do not want to send 60 http request every single second*

 ## Functions
 ### fetchJson(url: String, callback: Function): Object
-**Asynchronous function** to return a javascript object from the url, under the assumption that the endpoint will return json.
+Returns a javascript object from the url via the callback function, under the assumption that the endpoint will return json.
 (This just calls `JSON.parse` internally)

 ### fetch(url: String, callback: Function): String
-**Asynchronous function** to return text response from the url.

-### fetchJsonBlocking(url: String): Object
-**Blocking function** to return a javascript object from the url, under the assumption that the endpoint will return json.
-(This just calls `JSON.parse` internally)

-### fetchBlocking(url: String): String
-**Blocking function** to return text response from the url.
+Returns a plain text response from the url via the callback function.

 ## Examples
 ```